 The numerous possible causes of dermatitis include external agents acting as irritants or allergens to the dog’s skin, bacterial, viral, parasitic and fungal infections, burns, trauma and many internal, systemic diseases.
 Types of dermatitis common in dogs are exfoliative dermatoses (see below), contact dermatitis, flea allergy dermatitis, atopic dermatitis and pyoderma.

-These are skin pockets into which dander, hair, oil, and other debris accumulate.
-Dermoid cysts are congenital (occur at birth) defects that are most commonly found in Boxers, Kerry Blue Terriers and Rhodesian Ridgebacks.
-Ridgebacks.
-Most dermoid cysts are multiple and contain fully formed hair shafts; they can be solitary or multiple and are benign.
-They are found on skin above the backbone and can be surgically removed.
+Usually found on skin above the backbone, dermoid cysts are skin pockets into which dander, hair, oil, and other debris accumulate.
+They are congenital (birth) defects that are most commonly found in Boxers, Kerry Blue Terriers and Rhodesian Ridgebacks.
+While they can be solitary or multiple, most dermoid cysts are multiple and contain fully formed hair shafts.
+Although they are benign, they can be surgically removed if desired.

 A thickening of the skin at the elbow, calluses frequently occur in giant, short-haired breeds of dogs that sleep on hard surfaces such as wood or concrete.
 The callus forms to protect the bony elbow from pressure or trauma whenever the dog lies down.
 They can become infected and may bleed.

 This is a rare, hereditary, congenital defect of the collagen gene that affects the attachments between the outer and inner layers of the skin, resulting in blistering of the skin.
 The disease is usually fatal, with many affected puppies not living past 3 months of age.

 In affected dogs, blisters may be present at birth or develop within the first weeks of life.
 Minor skin trauma results in separation of the skin layers.
 Blisters form and soon rupture, leaving painful erosive lesions.
 The most severe blisters are on the feet, mouth, face, and genitals.